secretkeysio/GCAdapterDriver/README.md

 - Open in Xcode.
 Depending on what OS you're building from, you might need the Kext (10.13-10.15) or the DriverKit (10.15+) project.
 If you're building the Kext, ensure you're using the correct Xcode for the platform you're on.
 - For Kext: `Product -> Archive -> Distribute Contents -> Built Archive`

-At the moment, only the Kext is implemented; however, _kexts are deprecated moving forward_ and as a result **this will not work on Big Sur**.
+At the moment, only the Kext is implemented; however, _kexts are deprecated moving forward_.
 The code as is written will port mostly fine to a DriverKit solution, I just need to find time to do it.

 ### Acknowledgements
 - Thanks in particular to Nikki, Frisk, PurpleZ, and trickyd in the Slippi macOS Discord for their testing/input/review.